tsunami416604/azure-docs.hu-hu/articles/key-vault/key-vault-key-rotation-log-monitoring.md

     }
 }

-#Optionally you may set the following as parameters
+# Optionally you can set the following as parameters
 $StorageAccountName = <storageAccountName>
 $RGName = <storageAccountResourceGroupName>
 $VaultName = <keyVaultName>